OpenDSA/OpenDSA/RST/en/Development/Spatial.rst

 Spatial Data Structures:
 ========================

-Most search trees such as the BST are designed for searching on a one-dimensional key.
+Search trees such as BSTs, AVL trees, splay trees, 2-3 Trees, B-trees, and tries are designed for searching on a one-dimensional key.
 A typical example is an integer key, whose one-dimensional range can be visualized as a number line.
 These various tree structures can be viewed as dividing this